-2. Torres del Paine National Park
+1. Torres del Paine National Park

-The undisputed highlight of Chilean Patagonia, UNESCO biosphere reserve Torres del Paine draws in increasing numbers of travellers each year who trek around the famous Paine massif with its jagged peaks and famous granite monoliths.
+The undisputed highlight of Chilean Patagonia is the beautiful Torres del Paine National Park, drawing in increasing numbers of travelers each year who trek around the famous Paine massif with its jagged peaks and famous granite monoliths.

-3. EcoCamp Patagonia
+2. EcoCamp Patagonia

-4. Los Glaciares National Park
+3. Los Glaciares National Park

-Patagonia is famous for its unique wildlife, with animals ranging from the red Culpeo fox and the friendly guanaco to the rarely sighted puma.
+Patagonia is famous for its unique wildlife, with animals ranging from the red culpeo fox and the friendly guanaco to the rarely-sighted puma.
 Birdwatchers are also in heaven with a huge variety of wading birds, including flamingos, birds of prey like the Andean condor and large birds such as the flightless Rhea.
 Other well known species include the Patagonia Sierra Finch, the Austal Pygamy owl and the Magellanic woodpecker.

 8. Southern Patagonian Ice Field